Chas McCormick Preview, Player Props: Astros vs. Athletics

-The Houston Astros, including Chas McCormick (.350 batting average in his past 10 games), take on starting pitcher Mason Miller and the Oakland Athletics at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros, including Chas McCormick (.342 batting average in his past 10 games), battle starting pitcher JP Sears and the Oakland Athletics at Minute Maid Park, Tuesday at 8:10 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Padres.
+He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Chas McCormick Game Info & Props vs. the Athletics